What do we do?

 Satellite Closets each operate differently, but many have open hours where you can drop-in, check out the gear, and bring your item(s) home the same day.

-We try to keep Satellite Closets stocked with a variety of items but they might not what you want in stock.
+We try to keep Satellite Closets stocked with a variety of gear but they might not always have what you want in stock.
 If you know what you’re looking for, try contacting them before you go to make sure they have it.
-If they don’t, they can place an order.
+If they don’t, they can place an order to get the item for you.

-They’ll contact you when your item(s) have arrived.
-You have three months to pick up your order.
-After that, it goes back into our inventory.
+They’ll contact you when your item(s) have arrived, and you’ll have three months to pick up your order.
+After that, it goes back into the inventory.

 We have many items available in our Online Shop.
 Place an order directly with us— for free— and have the order sent to one of our Satellite Closet locations for you to pick up.